Sylvia-16/FlashPS/README.md

 # Artifact Evaluation for Eurosys 2026
 This guide provides step-by-step instructions to reproduce the experiments and results presented in our Flashps paper.
 Follow these steps to validate our claims regarding **performance improvements** and **image quality preservation**.

 To simplify reproducibility, we provide an off-the-shelf Docker image, `jiangxiaoxiao/flashps` which includes all the dependencies and configurations required to run the experiments.
 This eliminates the need for complex environment setup.
 We also provided AWS EC2 instances for evaluation.
+We provide two types of EC2 instances, one with **A100 GPUs** and the other with **A10 GPUs**.

+## On the machine with A100 GPUs
 Please comment on us in the HotCRP with your public key to get the IP address and access the machine.

-## Run Flashps with Docker
+### Run FlashPS with Docker
 We have pulled the image on the provided machine, as its size is nearly 100 GiB.
 ```bash
 # We will add your public key to the machine.
 You can log in to the machine with your private key by replacing the <IP_ADDRESS> with the actual IP.